aaronlifton/Gooo/README.md

 # Gooo

+Go lang web app example showcasing PHP style web development with Go's speed.
+Includes batch template processing and interaction with postgresql databases.

-This is a modular web framework for the [Go language](http://www.golang.org).
+If you like buzzwords, This is a minimal web boilerplate toolkit for the [Go language](http://www.golang.org).